 Archaic Punctuation –

-- The Seldom Scene – Mike Auldridge (dobro), John Duffey (mandolin), Ben Eldridge (banjo), John Starling & Paul Craft (guitar), and Tom Gray (bass) – would record 1974’s Old Train album at Track — with guest vocalist Linda Ronstadt on two back-to-back tracks: “Through the Bottom of the Glass” and “Old Cross Roads.”
+- The Seldom Scene — Mike Auldridge (dobro), John Duffey (mandolin), Ben Eldridge (banjo), John Starling (guitar), Paul Craft (guitar), and Tom Gray (bass) — recorded 1974’s Old Train album at Track, where the group was joined by guest vocalist Linda Ronstadt on back-to-back selections: “Through the Bottom of the Glass” and “Old Cross Roads.”
+Audio engineering for this album was performed by “whiz kid” extraordinaire, George Massenburg.

-- Mike Auldridge would enjoy musical support from Ricky Skaggs, David Bromberg, Doyle Lawson, Linda Ronstadt, and Lowell George (on “Everybody Slides“), plus members of The Seldom Scene, on 1974’s Blues and Bluegrass — recorded at Track, with engineering oversight by audio innovator, George Massenburg.
+- Mike Auldridge — “one of the finest dobro players” (per Billboard) who was part of a “progressive country” scene that was being documented at the Silver Spring sound studio — collaborated with “some of the finest musicians in the business” (per Billboard) in the form of Ricky Skaggs, David Bromberg, Doyle Lawson, Linda Ronstadt, and Lowell George (on “Everybody Slides“), plus members of The Seldom Scene, on 1974’s Blues and Bluegrass, recorded at Track, with engineering oversight by audio innovator, George Massenburg.
+Album was deemed a ‘Top Album Pick‘ by Billboard for the week ending August 10, 1974.

 Silver Spring Music History Moment: